Bridging the Gap Between Clients and Consultants

 After working for Kforce for nearly 2 years, MaryAnn feels the strength of a consultant-client relationship builds on the strength of the Kforce-client relationship.
 “As consultants, we are not removed or treated as outsiders.
 We work closely within the client space in partnership with client teams.
 I identify equally with both Kforce and the client I am working with and feel a sense of belonging to both.”

 She explains that Kforce proactively encourages consultants to embed themselves in the client’s culture while still supporting consultants through strong account management teams and a growing consultant culture.

 “It’s easy to become a lone ranger when you don’t join as part of a consultant team,” says MaryAnn.
-“But as a Kforce consultant, you are encouraged to be a part of both the client and consulting culture.”
+“But as a Kforce business partner, you are encouraged to be a part of both the client and consulting culture.”